pourmalek/covir2/Variable name structure.md

 #### Secondary variable names:

 Secondary variables store values and dates of peaks, or a calculated daily CFR.
 In the latter case, positions 4-6 read as CFR.

-Values and dates of peaks (or other time points) of daily deaths and daily cases are stored in secondary variables, ending in the following three characters: P??
+In the former group, positions 20-22 are related to values and dates of peaks (or other time points) of daily deaths and daily cases, ending in the following three characters: P??

-* 20-22	P??:
+* Positions 20-22: P??

-* 20 P: Peak (or other time point)
+* Position 20 P: Peak (or other time point)

-* 21 ?: Number of peak (or other time point).
+* Position 21 ?: Number of peak (or other time point).
 0: One peak (only one peak shown), 1: Peak 1, 2: Peak 2, 3: Peak 3, 4: Peak 4, 5: Start of plateau after peak three (in JOHN), 6: Start of increase after peak three (in JOHN), 7: Start time (of provided estimates), 8: End time (of provided estimates)

-* 22 V or D: Value or Date (of estimate)
+* Position 22: V or D: Value or Date (of estimate)

 Example: